rzuberi/cell-SCT/journal.md

 - I made the "testing_jup.ipynb" file (for which I'll change the name later) that walks through getting in the correct virtual environment, installing the packages from the requirements.txt file, checking that PyTorch is correctly installed, and checking that PyTorch and CellPose both have access to the GPU.

 ### Thursday 23/06/22
 - Luke Ingerson will install GlobalProtect in two computers in the Richmond 4B9 lab.
 GlobalProtect will be installed remotely.
-It will be in the Richmond lab as the Chichester labs have ongoing renovations, so as to not do the work twice.
+It will be in the Richmond lab as the Chichester labs have ongoing renovations, to not do the work twice.
 The computers in the Richmond labs have Nvidia Quadron P1000 4GB GPUs.
 This should be fine for model training, but if it isn't I will ask Luke Ingerson if he can install GlobalProtect in one of the computers in the Chichester labs after they have renovated, since they will have more powerful GPUs.
 - Today, I am working on the CellPose demo model training.
 It is the 'model_training' notebook.
 It serves to show how to put the training and testing data into a CellPose model and train it and do some basic evaluation of performance.
 The more advanced evaluations of performance will be in another notebook for an easier to read demonstration, is the organisation idea I am going with right now.
 Right now, the demonstration of model training notebook can import the data, display it, train a (pre-trained) model with it and evaluate its performance with the average_precision method from the CellPose package.
 Tomorrow I will make it display the predictions (masks) on the testing data.

 ### Friday 24/06/22
 - I have not received the confirmation email that GlobalProtect was installed in the lab computer.
 I am still waiting to be able to use Omero.
 - I uploaded the cell data collected with Jesus to the GitHub with the "Large File" option/module from GitHub.
-- I finished the model_training notebook, making the predictions, displaying them next to the test data and groundtruth and saving them to a file.
+- I finished the model_training notebook, making the predictions, displaying them next to the test data and ground truth and saving them to a file.
 - I started the model_evaluation notebook where I added the methods to make the crops from the predicted masks and will add the qualitative evaluations (binary image operations and crop comparisons) as well as the quantitative operations (number of ROIs, pixel to pixel).

 ## Week 4

 ### Monday 27/06/22
+- Had a 10am meeting with Ivor where I explained to him where I was at with the qualitative comparison of models and my questions with how to index.
+He recommended I explore how CellPose2's loss function works, which I tried reading about today and set a meeting at 11:30, so we can read its source code together.
+- Had a 3pm meeting with Ivor and Helfrid to keep them updated on my progress.
+Helfrid reported some cell images done with Jesus were out of focus, so he will redo them.
 - I am still waiting on the confirmation email for the installation of GlobalProtect.
+After the 3pm meeting with Helfrid and Ivor, they recommended I send them another email, to which Luke Igerson promptly responded that he will chase up the people responsible for the installation.
 - I have reorganised the GitHub project to put the big colab notebooks in an "archive" folder and put the clean ones in the "segmentation" folder.
 I also removed other small tests and unnecessary files.
 I also updated the readme to reflect the current state of this project.
+I also renamed the segmentation notebooks to reflect that they are part of the segmentation part of this project, and I put them in the "segmentation" folder.
+- I have explored some of CellPose2's metric functions which seem to offer most of what we were looking for to evaluate the model.
+There is even a function to find which masks from the predictions and ground truth match most together, creating the pairs.
+I played around with them a little but need to do some more explorations.
+The end goal would be to understand fully how they work to implement them into the seg_model_evaluation notebook.

 ## Small TODOs to delete
 - Add a gitignore file (probably add the zipped big data file)